Latest News & Updates

 Case No. 2/59 (1959)

-Issue: Kyana's side accused Nnamwama Yozefu Byekwaso II (1958-1961) of hindering a Nnamwama-elect from performing duties
+Issue: Kyana's side accused Nnamwama Yozefu Byekwaso II (1958-1961) of hindering a Nnamwama-elect from performing duties by blocking his installation.

 Current Leadership